-There is a comfortable soap-opera quality to the slow-burn character-building of colourful locals and visitors.
-But in the final act, as chaos descends, the diversity of their living nightmares causes a loss of focus.
+There is a comfortable soap-opera quality to the slow-burn character-building of colourful locals and visitors but, in the final act, as chaos descends, the diversity of their living nightmares causes a loss of focus.

 Some of the sexual-horror is just plain nasty and there is a missed opportunity to explore the dynamics of cult religions with more intelligent depth.